All graduates and guests must complete a Health Screening Form prior to entering Memorial Stadium.

-At Whittier College, we share a common goal with our parents and families: supporting the academic and social success of our students.
-This page provides an overview of just some of the experiences our First Year program will bring to your son or daughter, as well as how to best navigate the services available to him or her.
+This page provides an overview of just some of the experiences our First-Year Experience program will bring to your son or daughter, as well as how to best navigate the services available to him or her.
 In providing this information, we hope you will assist your student in making a seamless transition to college life.

-Events.
-The First Year Program works closely with various departments on campus to host events and programs especially for first year students.
-Of course, the campus hosts a number of annual events to keep students and families connected, such as Whittier Weekend and Family Celebration and Honors Convocation.
+The First-Year program works closely with various departments on campus to host events and programs especially for first year students.
+Of course, the campus hosts a number of events to keep students and families connected, such as Whittier Weekend and Family Celebration and Honors Convocation.

 The Department of Campus Safety is authorized by Whittier College to protect the campus community and campus property and strives to make the campus safe for all Whittier students.
 Campus Safety officers patrol the campus 24 hours a day, seven days a week and are to perform many police functions on property owned and operated by the College, such as answering crime calls, calls for service and emergencies, dealing with parking on campus, and providing escort services.

 Whittier’s Student Health & Wellness Center provides primary health care services, as well as health and wellness resources, to College residents and commuters.
 The center is staffed throughout the academic year by a full-time licensed registered nurse.
 During the week, a number of physicians hold rotating office hours and see patients on an appointment or walk-in basis.
 All students, prior to enrolling at Whittier, are asked to complete and submit a health history form and a physician-signed health examination form.

 All students are allowed to have a vehicle on campus.
 However, vehicles must be registered – at no charge - with the Department of Campus Safety.
 Permits are available in Campus Safety office, Monday-Friday, 8 a.m.- 4 p.m.
 Students will need to present current state department of motor vehicles registration and a valid driver’s license.